aidanok/permapaste/README.md

 **IMPORTANT**: This makes brute-forcing passwords difficult, but trivial passwords like 12345 or common phrases could still be cracked easily, so **make sure to use a strong & unique password**

-For scrypt we use the scrypt-async npm library, due it having zero dependencies and being well documented.
+For scrypt we use the scrypt-async npm library, due it having zero dependencies and being

 ## Development